| |

 Autumn-March, April, May

 Things begin to cool off again during autumn, although conditions will still be clear and sunny in most regions.
-Autumn brings vibrant new colours as leaves change, and as with all other seasons, photo opportunities abound.
+Autumn brings vibrant new colors as leaves change, and as with all other seasons, photo opportunities abound.